Hill Stations Near Mysore – Cool Escapes You Will Fall in Love With

 My Tip: Go early in the morning or just before sunset — parking is easy and the view feels like a painting comes alive.

-Every time I visit, I feel a strange calm settle over me — a reminder that sometimes, peace really is just a short drive uphill.
+Every time you visit, you feel a strange calm settle over you — a reminder that sometimes, peace really is just a short drive uphill.

-Around 85 km from Mysore, BR Hills (short for Biligiriranga Hills) is a breathtaking mix of forest, faith and fresh air.
+Around 85 km from Mysore, BR Hills (short for Biligiriranga Hills) is a breathtaking mix of forest and fresh air.
 It’s where the Eastern and Western Ghats meet, forming one of India’s most unique ecological zones and trust me, you can feel that wild energy the moment you arrive.

 The drive is half the joy.
 You will pass through small villages, forest patches and winding roads that open up to panoramic views of rolling hills.
-I still remember the earthy smell of rain the first time I drove there — it instantly washed away the city rush.
+You remember the earthy smell of rain the first time you drive there — it instantly washed away the city rush.

 The BR Hills Wildlife Sanctuary nearby is home to elephants, leopards, gaurs and over 200 bird species.
 Early morning safaris are a must if you love nature.
-I once saw a herd of deer crossing the misty road — it felt like a scene straight from a movie.
+Seeing a herd of deer crossing the misty road feels like a scene straight from a movie.

 What to Do

-• Visit the hilltop temple for a panoramic view.
+- Visit the hilltop for a panoramic view.

 Best Time: October to March — clear skies, pleasant weather and greener forests.